MoMI-G/MoMI-G/README.md

   * The length of a node is proportional to the length of the DNA sequence.
 * Chromosome Path(widest, grayscale): an ordered set of DNA sequence -- Tracing the path marked with the chromosome name shows that the nodes are included in the reference genome in that order.
 * Variant Path(colorful): Tracing the path marked with the variation name shows that the nodes are included in the personal genome in that order.
-* RefSeq Path(narrowest, green): A gene annotation, dense areas are exons, thin areas are introns.
+* Gene Path(narrowest, green): A gene annotation, dense areas are exons, thin areas are introns.

 ### Confirm gene annotations

 ![annotation](public/images/annotation.png)

-This is the RefSeq gene list of the selected genomic coordinate.
+This is the Ensembl gene list of the selected genomic coordinate.

 ## Adapt your own dataset